 “All men should strive to learn before they die what they are running from, and to, and why.”James Thurber

 What if you turned around and faced the problem chasing you?
-The journey of finding yourself and self-discovery starts with deep internal work.
+The journey to discover yourself starts with deep internal work.
 Everyone has issues in life, whether they happened in childhood or just occurred.
 However, avoiding your problems increases their power and life span.
-On the other hand, when we pursue our issues instead of letting them pursue us, we regain control of our lives.
+On the other hand, when we pursue our issues instead of letting them pursue us, we regain control of our lives and experience self-discovery.

 To face your fears and deep-seated issues:

 - Connect with God and grow your trust and faith in Him during times of trouble or crisis.